mixren/mixren/README.md

 - 👋 Hi, I’m Michael
-- 👀 I’m interested in Android Software Development
+- 👀 I’m interested in Android Software Development and Scala Backend
-- 🌱 I’m currently learning / coding on Java
+- 🌱 I’m currently coding on Java and Scala
-- 💞️ I’m looking to collaborate on android projects
+- 💞️ I’m looking to collaborate on Android projects or Scala backend
 - 🎓 My academic background is Astrophysics.

 <!---